PCB Design: Create 3D Component in a Footprint Library

 Altium Designer provides three basic 3D shape types for creating mechanical models: Extruded, Cylinder, and Sphere.
 Each of these can be used alone or in combination with one another.
 The Cylinder and Sphere types are self-explanatory.

-Using these simple shapes, a large variety of surface mount and through-hole components can be created, ranging from the simple to the surprisingly complex.
-Learn how to create your own 3D Printed Circuit Board component bodies in Altium Designer by downloading a free white paper.
+Using these simple shapes, a large variety of surface mount and through-hole components can be created, ranging from a simple circuit to a surprisingly complex component.
+Learn how to create your own 3D Printed Board component bodies and speed up your PCB layout process in Altium Designer by downloading a free white paper.

 Check out Altium Designer in action...